-29. Resources for Major Programme G (Administration) have been reduced by €225,450 or 1 per cent.
+31. Resources for Major Programme G (Administration) have been reduced by €498,100 or 2 per cent.
 This reduction came about by a 10 per cent resource decrease in the area of procurement and logistics, resulting from a reformed management structure.
+Furthermore, information technology resources have been reduced by 5 per cent through a slower equipment replacement plan.
 The savings have been partially needed to strengthen Programme G.1 (Human Resource Management), so as to comply with recommendations received from the External Auditor (6 per cent) and Programme G.2 (Financial Services) for its strengthened management structure (5 per cent).
 Minor variations occurred in other component programmes of Major Programme G (Administration).